pwmckenna/react-native-motion-manager/README.md

 ### Setup trouble?

 If you get stuck, take a look at [Brent Vatne's blog](http://brentvatne.ca/packaging-react-native-component/).
-He was gratious enough to help out on this project, and his blog is my go to reference for this stuff.
+He was gracious enough to help out on this project, and his blog is my go to reference for this stuff.

 # Api